terriwm/StratScript-Extension/README.md

 > ```goto 600 -750```

 ### ```turn```
-> This tells the robot to turn to an absolute heading of the field, however this is determined by the team selected, e.g. If the team is red and the robot is instructed to turn to 0°, it will face north, however if the team is blue and 0° is targeted the robot will face nouth.
+> This tells the robot to turn to an absolute heading of the field, however this is determined by the team selected, e.g. If the team is red and the robot is instructed to turn to 0°, it will face north, however if the team is blue and 0° is targeted the robot will face north.
 This function has an accuracy of 2°.
 > #### Parameters
 > ```heading``` - The absolute heading for the robot to turn to in degrees
 > #### Usage